New Partnership Helping to Improve the Lives of Thousands of Farmers Across Honduras

 “Berinsa Enterprise” and “Miguel Sing” are organizations that wanted to give back, and are helping in the process of marketing the farming produce that will soon be sold throughout Canada and United States.

 “As a task becomes greater, the need of a team increases.
 The task of uplifting our people is of great proportions, we feel confident about this team, and we know it will measure up to the task,” said Otoniel Manley, Executive Director of Mentors Honduras.

 Christopher Castellanos USAID production Manager said; “We have great expectations about this alliance, we are excited to have found Mentors Honduras who is providing financial support and technology for our farmers”.

 Ovil Perdomo Alvarado one of the farmers said; “I never thought I would learn this much”.

-Nelson Montejo President of the group of farmers said; “We are so happy to see this project happening for real, we are very optimistic about the outcomes for our community.”
+Nelson Montejo President of the group of farmers said; “We are so happy to see this project happening for real, we are very optimistic about the outcome.”

-Farmers will become certified in sweet potato farming when they harvest with high quality.
-Many are excited to share with their friends and family the farming and business skills they have learned in our classes.
-They plan to pay it forward and become mentors to others.
-No doubt that as these farmers start experiencing success their belief in their own capacity to perform will increase, their hope and expectation will be higher, their children will dramatically change their mindset, and we will witness a wonderful and powerful change happening from one generation to another.
+Farmers will be certified in sweet potato crop if they harvest with high quality, we are expecting them to become mentors to their peers as well.
+A certificate will be provided by Mentors Honduras and USAID.
+No doubt that as these farmers start experiencing success their belief in their own capacity to perform will increase, their hope and expectation will be higher, their children will dramatically change their mind set, and we will witness a wonderful and powerful change happening from one generation to another.